BIDS/repro-case-studies/case-studies/arokem.md

 library: [`osmosis`](https://github.com/vistalab/osmosis).
-This includes implementations of methods for fitting the data, statistical analysis, simulations and visualization, as well as utility functions  to handle parallel execution on an HPC cluster.
+This includes implementations of methods for fitting the data, statistical analysis, simulations and visualization, as well as utility functions  to handle parallel execution on an HPC (high-performance computing) cluster.
 The library depends on many components of the scipy stack, including `numpy`, `scipy`, `matplotlib`, `scikit-learn`.
 In addition, the code depends on components of the [neuroimaging in Python](https://nipy.org) libraries.
 Approximately 30% of the module code was covered by unit tests, with a particular emphasis on core modules and utility functions that were reused.
 A few end-to-end tests were implemented to track regressions.
 Development of the software was done openly on Github, and it was also released under an attribution license.

 Scripts using the module code were developed using the IPython notebook.
 These scripts were run and edited many times, and as the project evolved a few of